adambraimbridge/generic-rw-aurora/README.md

 ## Configuration

+Table schemas can be managed by Goose.
+The versions are stored in `db/schema.go`.
+In practice, rollback steps are listed for reference only; they must be applied manually if required.

+Note that _every_ table used by this service requires a `hash` column, even if write conflict detection (see below) is not enabled.

 The application requires a YAML configuration file to map between HTTP endpoints and tables in the Aurora database.

 The root object for the configuration is `paths`, which contains a mapping between URL paths and persistence stores.
 Paths may contain `:param-name` placeholders, which are recognised in the routing library.
 A path is mapped to a table, and a mapping of columns to expressions.
 The primary key column must also be specified.